-Grab-and-go is still paramount
+Grab-and-go is paramount

-Restrictions on density and distance will remain and students need to be able to pick up meals for dining in classrooms, residence halls, quads, and campus centers.
+Today’s students need to be able to pick up meals for dining in classrooms, residence halls, quads, and campus centers.
 Here are some tips and equipment to make it work.

 - Convert traditional dining spaces to market-style grab-and-go centers.